IDAutomation.com provides several products and options for implementing

 PDF417 ActiveX control as the primary example, but may easily

-be converted to use any of our other ActiveX controls.
-Documentation
+be converted to use any of the other ActiveX controls.
+Documented instructions

 example was created using Visual Studio.NET